Explore all Training Plans helps you prevent injury and chase faster miles, but can you actually build muscle marathon training plan?

 However, more recent evidence suggests that the interference effect may not be as consequential as researchers once thought, says Rosenkranz.

-For example, a 2021 systematic review and meta-analysis published in Sports Medicine, upper-body strength workouts aerobic and strength-training programs and found that combining the two training methods does not compromise muscle hypertrophy or maximal strength development, compared with strength training alone.
+helps you prevent injury and chase faster miles, but can you actually systematic review and meta-analysis published in Sports Medicine, at least every four hours aerobic and strength-training programs and found that combining the two training methods does not compromise muscle hypertrophy or maximal strength development, compared with strength training alone.
 This held true no matter the type of aerobic workouts (cycling or running), how often people did concurrent training (more or less than five days a week), or mean age (older or younger than 40).

 However, the researchers did find it reduced explosive strength, particularly when participants did aerobic and strength work in the same session, compared to separating sessions by at least three hours.